 In early March 1968, General Westmoreland asked the White House for an additional 206,000 troops.
 But LBJ, unpopular, isolated and foundering, rejected the request.
 Public support for his handling of the war cratered—and with it, his hopes for a second term.
 Antiwar candidate Senator Eugene McCarthy fell just a few hundred votes shy of defeating the sitting president in the New Hampshire Democratic primary in early March.

 On March 31, faced with a mounting revolt against his war polices, Johnson announced new restrictions on the U.S. bombing of North Vietnam—and, most importantly, that he would not seek a second term.
 Later that year, Republican presidential hopeful Richard Nixon vowed to bring “an honorable end to the war” in Vietnam, running as a hawk yet mindful of the growing clamor to draw down U.S. forces from Indochina.

 After the shock of Tet, criticism mounted, even in Johnson’s inner circle.
 His new defense secretary, Clark Clifford, called Vietnam “a bottomless pit” and envisioned “more and more fighting and more and more casualties and no end in sight.”
 Secretary of State Dean Rusk said Tet had snuffed out hope for a U.S. win in the Vietnam War.
 In June, Johnson relieved Westmoreland of his command.

-Matthew Dallek, associate professor at George Washington University’s Graduate School of Political Management, is author, most recently, of Defenseless Under the Night: The Roosevelt Years and the Origins of Homeland Security.
+Matthew Dallek, professor at George Washington University’s Graduate School of Political Management, is author of Defenseless Under the Night: The Roosevelt Years and the Origins of Homeland Security.

 History Reads features the work of prominent authors and historians.